Get Involved

 Whether you’ve just arriving at Caius or are a current student wanting in on the action, this is the page for you.
 At Caius almost half of the freshers intake try out rowing – whether it’s to keep fit, be involved with the College’s biggest, most active and most successful sports club or simply to meet loads of people and enjoy the social side.

 Don’t worry if you haven’t set foot in a boat before.
 Very few people arrive with prior experience and Michaelmas Term is the time that the majority of people learn to row.
-We’ll start off the term “tubbing” in a small, virtually unsinkable, two person boat and then quickly move into the VIIIs.
 The aim is to compete against all the other novice College crews in the Fairbairn Cup at the end of term.
+We regularly have novices making it all the way to the First Boats in both the Lent and May Bumps, and some even go on to trial for the University.

-Alternatively, you can learn to cox – a rewarding, responsible position (All the benefits of rowing but with none of the hard work!).
+Alternatively, you can learn to cox – a rewarding, responsible position offering unique leadership opportunities

 Why Row?

-• Social Scene: From the infamous formal swaps with other Colleges to the end of term Boat Club Dinners, which always end in carnage.
-You’ll never be short of opportunities to drink, eat (how does 5000 calories a day sound…) and be merry!
+• Social Scene: From swaps with other Colleges to the end of term Boat Club Dinners, which are always a highlight of term, you’ll never be short of opportunities to drink, eat (how does 5000 calories a day sound…) and be merry!

 • Health Benefits: Rowing will improve both your fitness and strength.